stackitcloud/stackit-cli/docs/stackit_config_unset.md

 ### Options

 ```
+      --allowed-url-domain                   Domain name, used for the verification of the URLs that are given in the IDP endpoint and curl commands
       --argus-custom-endpoint                Argus API base URL.
 If unset, uses the default base URL
       --async                                Configuration option to run commands asynchronously
       --authorization-custom-endpoint        Authorization API base URL.
 If unset, uses the default base URL